-Epic Games, maker of the immensely popular cross-platform multiplayer game Fortnite, announced on Monday that it will provide $100 million in prize money for Fortnite competitions in its first season of competitive play which is set to start later this year.
+In May 2018, Epic Games, maker of the immensely popular cross-platform multiplayer game Fortnite, announced that it would provide $100 million in prize money for Fortnite competitions to be held throughout the remainder of 2018 and 2019.

 on par with the largest “real world” sporting events.
 The reason for this trend is rather simple: with millions of video game enthusiasts watching

 , esports events draw advertising dollars and sponsorship deals the same way other sporting events do.
 And just as in professional sports, an increase in sponsorship and TV/advertising money is reflected in the potential earnings of the players/athletes.